mercymuigai/sql-challenge/README.md

 # sql-challenge
-using the skills learnt in sql to analyze 1980s-1990s employees Data at  Pewlett Hackard Cooperation
+Data mapping, Data engineering, and data mapping of  1980s-1990s employees Data at  Pewlett Hackard Cooperation.
+This done using Postgresql.